 Disadvantages of Participation in International Bond Markets

-While investments in International Bond Market provide diversification, it has its own risks.
+While investments in International Bond Market provide diversification, it has their own risks.
 A sudden political uproar can be one factor for high risk.
 The economic instability of the other country can also lead to losses for the investors.
 While these risks are present in domestic bonds also, the investor is very much aware of them and can also keep a constant eye on them.
 In the case of international bonds, it is hard for the investor to be completely aware of the political and economic situation of the foreign country, besides the financial strength of the issuer.

 Exchange Rate Volatility